Menu

 How Much Does Equity Release Cost?

-Equity release for pensioners will have some costs attached to arrange the plans, then the final interest that’s payable upon the sale of your home.
+Equity release for pensioners will have some costs attached to arrange the plans, followed by the final interest that’s payable upon the sale of your home.

 Financial Firms Favouring Later-in-Life Lending

-Equity release advisors advise on both equity release products and all other types of finance you’d be suitable for.
+Equity release advisors advise on equity release products and all other types of finance you’d be suitable for.
 It used to be that if you were borrowing into retirement or once retired, equity release was your only option.

 The older you are into retirement, the better the interest rates and flexibility are available.
 Due to a rise in pensioners requiring additional borrowing into retirement, lenders introduced the retirement interest-only (RIO) mortgage.